Kyle-L/AWS-Event-Driven-ChatGPT-Slack-Bot-Workshop/README.md

 > Event-driven architecture is a software architecture pattern promoting the production, detection, consumption of, and reaction to events.

-Compared to traditional request-response architecture, a client sends a request and expects a response before performing the next task.
-In event-driven architecture, the client generates an event and can immediately move on to its next task.
+Compared to traditional request-response architecture, where a client sends a request and waits on a response before performing the next task, in event-driven architecture, the client generates an event and can immediately move on to its next task.

 In the context of this workshop, an event is the request we recieve from the Slack API.
 Once we recieve that event, we will immediately send a response back to Slack and queue up a task to generate a response to the event.